inmo-jang/rain_ros/README.md

 # Haptic Teleoperation in RAIN hub project

+This is a back-up repo (demo for RAIN theme meeting on Nov 2018): **action client** interface is used for controlling UR5.

 ---
 ## Overview
 This is a repository of visual/haptic-teleoperated industrial robotic manipulators in RAIN hub project (https://rainhub.org.uk/).